-The gcc compilation test aims at showing the tracer impact on a workload where most of the CPU time is spent in user-space, but where many short-lived processes are created.
-Building the Linux kernel tree is such scenario, where the make creates one short-lived gcc instance per file to compile.
+The gcc compilation test aims at showing the tracer impact on a workload where most of the CPU time is spent in userspace, but where many short-lived processes are created.
+Building the Linux kernel tree is such a scenario, where make creates one short-lived gcc instance per file to compile.
 This therefore shows mostly tracer impact on process creation.
 This includes page fault handler instrumentation impact, due to copy-on-write and lazy page population mechanisms when processes are created and when executables are loaded.
 This also includes instrumentation of scheduler activity and process state changes.

-Table V presents the time taken to build the Linux kernel with gcc.
+Table 5 presents the time taken to build the Linux kernel with gcc.
 This test is performed after a prior cache-priming compilation.
-Therefore, all the kernel sources are located in cache.
+Therefore, all the kernel sources are located in I/O buffer cache.

-Tracing the kernel in flight recorder mode, with the default LTTng instrumentation, while compiling the Linux kernel, generates 1.1 GB of trace data for a 3% slowdown.
+Tracing the kernel in flight recorder mode, with the default LTTng instrumentation, while compiling the Linux kernel, generates 1.1 GiB of trace data for a 3% slowdown.
 The results show, without surprise, that kernel tracing has a lower impact on user-space CPU-bound workloads than I/O-bound workloads.
-Tracing to disk requires 1.3 GB of data output.
+Tracing to disk generates 1.3 GiB of data output.
 This is higher than the trace data generated for flight recording due to the supplementary disk activity traced.
+Trace throughput, when tracing to disk, is lower than flight recorder mode, because the tracer disk activity generates fewer events per second than kernel compiling in the CPU time it consumes, hence reducing the number of events per second to record.